 The following remote PowerShell connections do not support MFA:

-- Exchange Online (the PowerShell remoting method, not the new module that is in Preview)
+- Exchange Online (the PowerShell remoting method, not the EXO Remote PowerShell module mentioned above)

 - Azure RMS module (unless using an app password)